Home » team of experts » Keith J. Cronin, DPT, CSCS

 Finding the optimal balance between mobility and stability is crucial during the rehabilitation process.
 Restoring normal joint mobility and stability before an athlete returns to play is important for performance and in reducing the risk of future injury.

-Keith J. Cronin, DTP, CSCSKeith J. Cronin is a physical therapist and center manager at SSM-Select Physical Therapy in St. Louis, Missouri, where he is currently developing sports injury prevention and coaching education community outreach programs.
+Keith J. Cronin, DTP, CSCSKeith J. Cronin is a physical therapist in St. Louis, Missouri, where he is currently developing sports injury prevention and coaching education community outreach programs.

 Physical Therapy for the Injured Athlete: Restoring Range of Motion Critical